Ernest-Ap/WorldCovidData/README.md

 # WorldCovidData
-## SQL Queries using world Covid-19 data between 2020-2021.
-Next turning these query tables into visualisations then into a dashboard using Tableau Public.
+## Dashboard displaying world Covid-19 data between 2020-2021.
+Using SQL queries/tables, next turning them into visualisations then into a dashboard using Tableau.
 ### Images and Gifs below click to expand.

 Software used: